Blum, Blum and Shub Pseudo Random Bit Generator

 x0 is determined from the seed s.

 Each iteration of zk+1, the least significant m bits of xk+1, generates m cryptographically secure bits.
 The output of the generator depends on the options described below.
-The default is to output one bit.

 The cryptographic security of the BBS generator assumes that the number theoretic problem of distinguishing a quadratic residue from a pseudo-square in Z mod n is computationally infeasible when n is the product of two primes p and q and the factorization of n is not known.
 Thus it also assumes that integer factorization is computationally infeasible.
 Recall the definitions of a quadratic residue and pseudo-square: